Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Formalism

 The M1 transition proceeds through the operators

 where $\bm\sigma$ are the Pauli matrices, $\bm J$ are the angular momentum matrices for spin-3/2 particle, $\bm B=\bm\nabla\times\bm A$ is the magnetic field, $\mu_N=e/(2m_p)$ the nuclear magneton, $g_p=2\kappa_p$ the proton gyromagnetic ratio, $g_c=2\kappa_c/3$ the $^7$Be gyromagnetic ratio, and $L_{22}$ is a two-body current coupling~\cite{Fernando:2011ts}.
-We include only the M1 capture contribution from the dominant ${}^5P_1$ channel.
-We verified that capture from the other initial $p$-wave state is subleading.
+We include only the M1 capture contribution from the dominant ${}^5P_1\rightarrow {}^5P_2$ channel.
+We verified that M1 capture in the other channels are subleading.
 The anomalous magnetic moments~\cite{Stone:2005} are $\kappa_p=\num{2.79284734+-0.00000003}$ and $\kappa_c=\num{-1.398+-0.015}$, respectively.
 We present our final results for the $S$-factor at threshold to only 3-significant figures.
 There is an additional M1 contribution from a magnetic photon coupling to the charged particles ``in flight" that we include~\cite{Fernando:2011ts}.